jarviscanada/jarvis_data_eng_JoonhoMyung/linux_sql/README.md

 # Deployment

-- This project used Docker to provision psql instance and crontab was used to execute `host_usage.sh` periodically.
+- This project used Docker to provision the psql instance and crontab was used to execute `host_usage.sh` periodically.
 During the project, source code was managed by git and pushed into Github.